Americans for Prosperity Foundation

 Grassroots Leadership Academy

-The Grassroots Leadership Academy is a training school for right-wing activists funded and run by the Koch brothers' Americans for Prosperity Foundation (AFPF).
-GLA states its mission as helping activists to "build the leadership skills you need to fight for freedom and against the progressive policies and false narratives of the left."[7]
-The Academy offers three activist certifications as part of its program: Grassroots Activist, Community Mobilizer, and Grassroots Leadership.[8]
+The Grassroots Leadership Academy is a training school for right-wing activists funded and run by the AFPF.
+GLA states its mission as helping activists to "create a nationwide community of leaders who can affect bottom-up change in their community, state, or nation."[12]
+The Academy offers three activist certifications as part of its program: Grassroots Advocate, Community Mobilizer, and Grassroots Leader.[13]

 Ties to the Bradley Foundation